WordPress/gutenberg/docs/data/data-core-editor.md

 Returns an action object used in signalling that the post should autosave.

+*Parameters*

+ * options: Extra flags to identify the autosave.

 ### redo

 Returns an action object used in signalling that undo history should